GUILLERMOUV/Sortus/README.md

 		//      Sintaxis:
 		//      [keyName][+ or -][A (alphabetically) or N (numerically) or D (date)], [nextKey][+ or -]....
 		//
-		//      By default the order is ascending and alphabetically
+		//      By default the order is ascending and alphabetically.
 		//
-		// Some parameter 2 examples;
+		// Parameter2 examples;
 		//
 		// (name, edge, birthday) Order by name, then by edge and then by birthday all them
 		//                        asc and alphabetically.